Skip to content

 Acquisition will automatically ask if you want to do/redo HPI fit every time you click START or RESTART.
 If you pressed Skip but want to do the HPI fit anyway, you need to restart the recording.

-Problem: If Acquisition does not ask about measuring HPI, it might be because it has not registered the HPI digitization.
+If Acquisition does not ask about measuring HPI, it might be because it has not registered the HPI digitization.
 You can check if HPI is digitized in the Acquisition main window.
 It will either specify the time the HPI was digitized or say "HPI: not digitized!"

-Solution: load the correct preparation with the digitized HPI coil locations
+Load the correct preparation with the digitized HPI coil locations

-!
-Note that every time you click start in Acquisition, it saves a new preparation, so make sure that you note the time you saved the preparation with the digitized HPI on the digitization PC.
+Every time you click start in Acquisition, it saves a new preparation, so make sure that you note the time you saved the preparation with the digitized HPI on the digitization PC.

 HPI errors